 These images were inspired by those wonderful natural materials that become better over time.
 Like stoneware, wood and linen.
 When cared for properly, these materials mellow over time and acquire a worn-in look or patina that is hard to replicate by any means other than time.
 And so, inspired by the beauty and grace inherent in the ageing process, we share a few tips on how to properly care for linen bedding to ensure that it lasts for generations.

-How to properly care for linen bedding:
+How to properly care for linen:

 Linen can last for generations if cared for properly.
 In fact, what we love most about pure linen is that it actually becomes softer the more it is used and washed.

 Although linen has high abrasion resistance when wet it is still best to wash linen as gently as possible.
-Additionally, linen doesn't like being twisted when wet so try to avoid wringing it out where possible.
+Additionally, linen doesn't like to be twisted when wet so try to avoid wringing it out where possible.
 Linen can be tumble dried occasionally but in order to preserve its full beauty as well as the environment, it is always best to let it air dry naturally.
 A point of note is that while pure white linen can be dried in direct sunlight, this should be avoided for coloured linens in order to prevent colour fading.

 Caring for Linen: